 Posted in Fairness Campaigns

-Thanks in part to the information and evidence supplied by Anglia Research, we are pleased to report that justice has finally been served: heir hunter Daniel Bates (also known as Daniel Morgan-Bates) admitted last week to 19 counts of fraud at Portsmouth Crown Court and is due to be sentenced shortly.
+Thanks in part to the information and evidence supplied by Anglia Research, we are pleased to report that justice has finally been served: heir hunter Daniel Bates (also known as Daniel Morgan-Bates) admitted to 19 counts of fraud at Portsmouth Crown Court and has been sentenced to two years' imprisonment.

 Bates was an early subscriber to the Heir Hunters Association and attended their masterclasses on the “qualities you need to succeed” and “insider intelligence”.